Frank Sinatra

 Frank Sinatra as a child

-Frank's father was not a timid man and quickly adapted to such harsh conditions.
+Frank's father wasn't one to back down and quickly learned to navigate these tough streets.
 Initially, he worked at the port, then tried to earn money through illegal boxing matches, but after a wrist injury, he had to leave the sport.
-With the help of his wife, an active and influential woman, Martin got a job at the fire department and even became a captain without passing any exams.
+Thanks to his wife's connections – she was quite the force in local circles – Martin landed a fire department job and even made captain without taking any exams.

 Frank Sinatra's parents